trusttm/json-to-template-converter/README.md

 # How to Install this Extension in VSCode

+* Clone / download the extension (*.vsix file) provided in this repository

-Open Visual Studio Code.
+* Open Visual Studio Code.

-Press Ctrl+Shift+P to open the Command Palette.
+* Press Ctrl+Shift+P to open the Command Palette.

-Type Extensions: Install from VSIX... and select it.
+* Type Extensions: Install from VSIX... and select it.

-Navigate to the .vsix file shared here
+* Navigate to the .vsix file shared here

-VSCode will install the extension, and you'll be able to use it immediately.
+* VSCode will install the extension, and you'll be able to use it immediately.

 # How to verify the Installation/ How to use the extension

-Once installed, select a piece of request JSON in any file.
+* Once installed, select a piece of request JSON in any file.

-Press Ctrl+Shift+P, type "Convert JSON to Template", and run the command.
+* Press Ctrl+Shift+P, type "Convert JSON to Template", and run the command.

-If everything is set up correctly, your JSON should be converted to the request Template format.
+* If everything is set up correctly, your JSON should be converted to the request Template format.

 $>mvm